B1gAngryAl1en/League-Manager/readme_content/league_manager_notes.md

 2. _(optional)_ create a local branch for the league you want to run.
 This may be useful for running multiple seasons of the same league, multiple brackets in the same competition etc.
-3. Add the name of the league on line 6 of the  process_results.py script and save the file.
+3. Add the name of the league on line 7 of the  process_results.py script and save the file.
+4. Set the options for readme file generation on lines 10 to 15.
+Options are listed below (all content files are in the readme_content folder).
+   - Update_readme - set if readme file will be regenerated or not.
+   - add_overall_results - add content of the overall_results.md file
+   (update manually before running script).
+   - add_ko_stage - add content of the ko_stage_results.md file (update
+   manually before running script).
+   - add_league_stage - add auto generated league summary table and links to output .csv files.
+   - add_league_manager_info - add content pf the league_manager_notes.md
+   file.
-4. _(optional)_ adjust the league_pts dictionary in the
+6. _(optional)_ adjust the league_pts dictionary in the
-process_results.py file (lines 9 to 11) to set the league points for each type of result (by default win = 3 pts, draw = 1 pt, loss = 0
+process_results.py file (lines 18 to 20) to set the league points for each type of result (by default win = 3 pts, draw = 1 pt, loss = 0
 pts).
-5. Open the player_list.csv file in the input_data folder, add the data for players in the league and save it.
+7. Open the player_list.csv file in the input_data folder, add the data for players in the league and save it.

 ## Workflow